sajjadGG/book-python/advanced/unpacking/assignment.rst

 Arbitrary Number of Arguments
 =============================
+Unpacking values at the right side:

 .. code-block:: python
-    :caption: Unpacking values at the right side

     a, b, *c = [1, 2, 3, 4]